dekaio/speech-to-text/README.md

-# speech-to-text
+# speech-to-text convertor
 Takes audio input from microphone and converts it to text

+## Capturing microphone audio and displaying waveform